 You could be stranded in the backwoods and chances are you won’t always have what you need at hand.
-Every survival situation requires a good amount of improvisation and finding creative uses for a water canteen could make the difference between life and death.
+Every survival situation requires a good amount of improvisation for a successful task.
+Finding creative uses for a water canteen could make the difference between life and death.

 If you go on a trip into the wild, a water canteen is probably the most likely item you would take with you.
 It will keep you hydrated, but it can also save your life in case you find yourself in a survival situation.